-(U) 20 (S) As discussed above, Source #1 was hired by a business associate to conduct research into Candidate #1's ties to Russia.
+(U) 22 (3) As discussed above, Source #1 was hired by a business associate to conduct research into Candidate #1's ties to Russia.
 Source #1 provided the results of his research to the business associate, and the FBI assesses that the business associate likely provided this information to the law firm that hired the business associate in the first place.
 Source #1 told the FBI that he/she only provided this information to the business associate and the FBI.
 Given that the information contained in the September 23rd News Article generally matches the information about Page that Source #1 discovered during his/her research, the FBI assesses that Source #1's business associate or the law firm that hired the business associate likely provided this information to the press.
 The FBI also assesses that whoever gave the information to the press stated that the information was provided by a "well-placed Western intelligence source."
 The FBI does not believe that Source #1 directly provided this information to the identified news organization that published the September 23rd News Article.

-(U) (TSMAT) In or about late October 2016, however, after the Director of the FBI sent a letter to the U.S. Congress, which stated that the FBI had learned of new information that might be pertinent to an investigation that the FBI was conducting of Candidate #2, Source #1 told the FBI that he/she was frustrated with this action and believed it would likely influence the 2016 U.S. Presidential election.
-In response to Source #1's concerns, Source #1 independently, and against the prior admonishment from the FBI to speak only with the FBI on this matter, released the reporting discussed herein to an identified news organization.
-Although the FBI continues to assess Source #1's reporting is reliable, as noted above, the FBI has now closed Source #1 as an active source.
+(U) (XX/XXX) In or about late October 2016, however, after the FBI Director sent a letter to the U.S. Congress, which stated that the FBI had learned of new information that might be pertinent to an investigation that the FBI was conducting of Candidate #2, Source #1 told the FBI that he/she was frustrated with this action and believed it would likely influence the 2016 U.S. Presidential election.
+In response to Source #1's concerns, Source #1 independently, and against the prior admonishment from the FBI to speak only with the FBI on this matter, released the reporting discussed